 - Take a Class at SCRAP Creative Reuse.
 Every October, SCRAP hosts fun and affordable Halloween crafting events, like a costume-making craft ‘n chill or creepy doll craft night.

 - Go to the Oregon Zoo.
-Don a costume and trick-or-treat at the zoo’s Howloween festivities October 28 and 29.
-And check oregonzoo.org for the announcement of the Squishing of the Squash date.
+Don a costume and trick-or-treat at the zoo’s Howloween festivities On October 19-20, and 28-29.
+And keep an eye on our Kids Calendar for the Squishing of the Squash date!

 - Visit a Spooky City.
 Every year the city of St. Helens turns into a Halloween wonderland during Spirit of Halloweentown, inspired by its appearance in the movies Halloweentown and Twilight.

 - Visit the Hood River Fruit Loop.
 Pick apples, play on farm playgrounds, visit farm animals, and enjoy a perfect fall day in Hood River.
-For extra fun, plan your trip around The Hood River Valley Harvest Fest from Friday to Sunday, October 13-15.
+For extra fun, plan your trip around The Hood River Valley Harvest Fest.

 - Drive-by Holidays on Franklin Street.
 Five neighbors on Franklin Street in Vancouver put together unforgettable displays with special effects, live music and character appearances.